-As of May 2018, the Warren Land Conservation Trust holds about 140 acres of land in 11 different areas of town.
+As of January 2021, the Warren Land Conservation Trust holds about 200 acres of land in 11 different areas of town.
 Most of these properties are environmentally sensitive land – wetlands or marshland.
-As a result, we do not allow public access.
+As a result, we often do not allow public access.

 To see what flora and fauna have been observed on WLCT properties and to record your own sightings, please visit: iNaturalist Details

 Honoring the history of the lands we protect

 From the time of the last glacial retreat approximately 12,000 years ago, the lands and waters in Warren and surrounding towns have proven to be a bountiful resource for those making this area their home.
 The land came to be known as Sowams or ‘south country’.
 The original Algonquian people came to be known as the Pokanoket which refers to the “place of the cleared land” or “land at the clearing” and as the Wampanoag, “people of the first light”.